lifewhere/english-dictionary-enhanced/README.md

 ## About

-This package uses the [en-wordnet](https://github.com/lifewhere/english-dict
+This package uses the [en-wordnet](https://github.com/lifewhere/english-dictionary-enhanced) package to make words, their meanings, and relationships available in